insomnimus/malachi/tutorial.md

 ### The `regex` Filter
 The `regex` filter validates the match with a regular expression.
-The syntax of these regular expressions are of the [regex crate](https://crates.io/crates/regex)s.
+The syntax of these regular expressions are of the [regex crate's](https://crates.io/crates/regex).

-In order to avoid the [escape hell](https://github.com/Hamz-a/php-regex-best-practices/blob/master/06 Escaping a backslash hell.md), Malachi defines an alternate syntax for this filter.
+In order to avoid the [escape hell](https://github.com/Hamz-a/php-regex-best-practices/blob/master/06 Escaping%20a backslash%20hell.md), Malachi defines an alternate syntax for this filter.
 It is the same as the Javascript's regex literals: a regular expression wrapped in a pair of forward slashes (`/`).
 You can of course use the normal filter syntax: `regex("\\d+")`, however you will need to escape every backslash twice because Malachi strings recognize some of the escape sequences.